Men Currently in Formation

 Read about the backgrounds of our men currently in formation.
 They are in Holy Name’s postulant, novitiate, and post-novitiate programs.

-James recently completed a year with the Franciscan Volunteer Ministry in Camden, NJ, where he served with fellow postulant Troy Hillman.
+James worked with the Franciscan Volunteer Ministry in Camden, NJ, where he served throughout 2016.
 James came to know the Franciscans of Holy Name Province through his time as a student at Siena College, where he earned his bachelors in political science in May 2011.
 James is most inspired by the Friars’ direct work with the poor and disenfranchised, particularly in a fraternal setting.
 “I have always experienced a strong sense of welcome and compassion when encountering the Franciscan Community,” says James, “and I have always felt right at home” with the Friars.

 Equipped with a professional background in paramedics and having worked for Essex County in New Jersey as an EMT, Luis received his associate’s degree in criminal justice from the School of Criminal Justice in Gurabo, Puerto Rico, after receiving his certification in emergency medicine from Ponce Technical School in Ponce, Puerto Rico.
 Before moving to the Orlando, FL, area, Luis Manuel remained an active parishioner at St. Aloysius Church in Newark, NJ, where he served as a maintenance worker and sacristan.
 Luis volunteered to be a medical assistant after the Haiti earthquake by attending to patients, delivering babies, and assisting in the emergency room.
 Luis learned about Holy Name Province through online research and is attracted to the Franciscans because of their ministerial outreach and their fraternal community spirit.

 Jim earned his graduate degree in banking and finance at Stonier Graduate School of Banking after earning his bachelor’s in financial planning at Grove City College.
 Prior to his acceptance to the HNP Postulancy program, Jim worked for the Federal Home Loan Bank of New York, where he served as vice president and director of member services operations.
 Jim served as an active member of St. Francis of Assisi Parish in New York City, where he served as a Eucharistic minister and lector five times a week, was a member of the RCIA team, and was a regular volunteer with the Franciscans Deliver ministry.
-Connected closely to the friars at 31st Street and their ministries and prayer life, Jim is eager to begin the Postulancy Program and deepen his understanding of the friars and the multi-faceted ministries throughout the Province.
+Connected closely to the friars at 31st Street and their ministries and prayer life, Jim continues to deepen his understanding of the friars and the multi-faceted ministries throughout the Province as he continues his studies at Catholic Theological Union.

 Born in Annapolis, MD, Steve served our country in the U.S. Navy and earned his bachelor’s in systems engineering at the United States Naval Academy followed by his master’s in business administration at the University of Maryland.
 Steve has worked as a flight student, navy aviator, disclosure analyst, and catapult officer with the Navy.
 As a member of St. Brigid’s Parish in San Diego, CA, he was active in a variety of ministries: packaging meals with Sacred Heart Coronado, Neighbors in Need with St. Brigid, Young Adult ministries, Bible Study, prayer groups, and Connection to Christ small groups.
 He learned about Holy Name Province from a friar’s blog and is drawn “first and foremost [to] the fraternity and brotherhood of the friars in imitating and serving the Lord through the example set forward by St. Francis”.